Hey America, welcome to the Seattleization of politics

 She did more than just talk about socialism.
 She called for an end to capitalism, or at least parts of it.

-‘We need a powerful socialist movement to end all capitalist oppression and exploitation!’
+“We need a powerful socialist movement to end all capitalist oppression and exploitation!”
 Sawant exhorted the Tacoma Dome crowd.

 That’s got to be a first in recent decades: a full-throated down-with-capitalism roar at the campaign rally of a front-running American presidential candidate.